 Technical lead: A large part of Adam's role was to mentor and support team members, sharing experience and useful practices.
 This included code review and pairing sessions, introducing and explaining techniques and investigating learning options.

-More widely, Adam worked with developers, IT, DevOps, security and infrastructure teams to improve software development practices, processes and knowledge across the group.
+More widely, Adam worked with developers, IT, DevOps, security and infrastructure teams to improve dev practices, security training, better knowledge sharing and team collaboration processes across the group.

 Adam worked for Hansard as a senior software engineer for nearly ten years (2007 to 2017).
 This role covered all aspects of software development on various core projects and applications, used by both internal teams and client/customer groups.

-Online card payment system: Adam was lead application developer on this project to provide facilities to make online card payments and track the history of those payments.
-Adam was involved in the full lifecycle of the project, from early requirements meetings to supporting and improving the live system.
+Online card payment system: Adam was lead application developer on this project enabling online card payments and payments audit tracing.
+Adam was involved in the full lifecycle of the project, from initial requirements to supporting and improving the live system.

-This system replaced manual handling of a range of payments that clients and brokers made via post, fax and phone.
-Within a year of the system going live it was being used for over 80% of these transactions.
-The system also provided new and enhanced reports on the payment processes allowing authorized users to see transactions in progress as well as transaction histories.
+This system replaced manual handling of a range of payments made via post, fax and phone.
+Within a year of going live it was being used for over 80% of these transactions.
+The system provided enhanced reports on the payment processes, allowing tracing of transactions in progress as well as transaction histories.

-The success of this project led to a number of follow-up phases to increase the number of transaction types that could be handled online, improve the financial information provided to various user groups and increase the security and regulatory compliance thresholds across the company.
+The success of this project led to follow-up phases increasing the range of transactions that could be handled, improve the financial information provided to various user groups and increase regulatory compliance thresholds across the company.

-The app integrated multiple data sources, presenting the data as online charts and views, downloadable as PDF or raw data, in 12 languages, for multiple device types and branding.
-A key feature was the ability to generate custom reports and views, enabling brokers and advisors to build personalised client portfolios and reports.
+The app integrated multiple data sources, presenting online charts and reports, downloadable as PDF or raw data, in 12 languages, for multiple device types and branding.
+A key feature was the ability to generate custom reports and views, enabling brokers to build personalised client portfolios and reports.

-Due to this positive reception, the app was included in bid work as the company expanded into new markets, showcasing the quality of Hansard's online facilities.
-Within Hansard, the app replaced older fund reporting tools and a number of its components, features and design patterns were also adopted by other Hansard online apps.
+Due to the remarkable glowing feedback for both the user interface and featureset, the app was included in bid work for new markets, showcasing the quality of Hansard's facilities.
+Within Hansard, the app replaced older reporting tools and some of its components and design patterns were adopted by other Hansard apps.

 Adam was instrumental in introducing agile practices for this project, demonstrating to business teams how these practices could improve their existing project processes.
 The success of this project helped agile practices become more widely used and accepted in other projects.